 Do Chinese Crested Dogs get blackheads, particularly the hairless variety?
-Due to most breeds bearing a hearty coat of fur, it’s easy not to think about the condition of a dog’s skin aside from any rashes or dandruff.
+Due to most breeds bearing a hearty coat of fur, it’s easy not to think about the condition of a dog’s skin aside from rashes or dandruff.

 However, those who own hairless dogs will notice things going on with their dog’s skin that others won’t.

 So, do Chinese Crested Dogs get blackheads?
 Yes, they can.
 Blackheads typically develop due to dry skin.
-Repeated or excessive washing and scrubbing can be one cause of dry skin, causing essential oils to be washed away.
+Repeated or excessive washing and scrubbing can cause dry skin, causing essential oils to be washed away.
 It can also be due to a bacterial skin infection or clogged pores.

-Not every Chinese Crested Dog winds up having a problem with Blackheads, but when they do- they do.
+Not every Chinese Crested Dog has a problem with Blackheads, but when they do- they do.

 Not every case of blackheads is necessarily cured completely on every dog.
-Sometimes it is a reoccurring problem that can span throughout the life of the dog.
+Sometimes it is a reoccurring problem that can span the dog’s life.